 - Follow the instructions in the Quick Guide/Manual and take a test shot.

 - This is just to ensure that you have mounted your lens correctly.

 - If you can capture an image then you are good to go to the next step.

 - Please note that some mirrorless cameras may need “calibration”- this feature depends on the brand and model so make sure to check the manual carefully so that you won’t get frustrated why your images are lousy.

-Tip: One important aspect on capturing a good photograph is to get familiarized with all the dials and controls.
-Study what are the main function and sub-functions of each dials and control buttons!
+Tip: One important aspect of capturing a good photograph is to get familiarized with all the dials and controls.
+Study what are the main functions and sub-functions of each dial and control button!

 4. Experiment and Learn More Advance Functions

 Now you have a basic understanding of how your mirrorless camera works.
 You should know by now what are the main controls or dials that you will be using more frequently.

 In the User’s Manual, there should be sections for “Basic Guide” and “Advance Guide”.